Strand Theatre History

 - 2008: Launched brick fundraiser campaign.
 Completed construction in November.
 Opened to the public with the Atlanta Lyric Theatre’s showing of "Beauty and the Beast" on Dec.
 5.

 - January 2009: Official Grand Opening of the Earl Smith Strand Theatre

 Historical Curtain Raisers

 More than anything, The Strand is known for memories.
 They drift in faster than the aroma of buttery popcorn can drift onto the sidewalk on a Saturday night.
-In tribute to patrons' memories, The Strand is proud to present the first “Historic Curtain Raiser,” taking a deeper look at memories about the first inductee, the late Mr. James Zimmerman.
+In tribute to patrons' memories, The Strand is proud to present “Historic Curtain Raiser,” taking a deeper look at memories of the late Mr. James Zimmerman.